zydou/arti/crates/arti/README.md

 * `onion-service-service` -- Build with support for running onion services.
   Note that this is not yet as secure as C-Tor and shouldn't be used for security-sensitive purposes.
+* `restricted-discovery` -- Build with support for onion services with [restricted discovery]
 * `pt-client` (default) -- Build with support for pluggable transports.
 * `vanguards` (default) -- Build with support for [Vanguards](https://spec.torproject.org/vanguards-spec/).